Dope Stars Inc.

-Dope Stars Inc. is an Italian alternative and industrial rock band from Rome, formed in 2003.
+Dope Stars Inc. is an Italian industrial rock band from Rome, formed in 2003.
 The band was founded by Victor Love, Darin Yevonde, Grace Khold and Brian Wolfram.
 They have five albums and three EPs released, with the latest being released on February 27, 2015.
 The band has signed with multiple labels since their inception, with Trisol Music Group being their first.
 Currently, their albums are distributed by Trisol in Europe, Subsound in Italy, Metropolis Records in North America, and other small labels including Deathwatch Asia in Japan and other countries.

 History

 Formation and record deal (2003–2005)

 In early 2003, Victor Love, met with friend and designer Grace Khold in Rome, Italy.
 Grace introduced Love to Darin Yevonde, who had a desire to start a band with Khold.
 Yevonde and Khold asked Love to front their band and he agreed.
 This was following Love's return from Finland, where he has since stated Finnish music as being an influence for him.
 In a later interview in 2009, Love has cited Hanoi Rocks and HIM as major Finnish influences.
 The name "Dope Stars Inc." soon followed with "Dope" coming from the leading tone of the band, "Stars" came from their upcoming status, and "Inc." coming from the industrial influence of their music.
 The trio soon found Brian Wolfram and all four converged to begin casually writing a demo EP.
 The demo, "10,000 Watts of Artificial Pleasure", was self-produced and quickly sold out following the November 2003 release.
 Dope Stars Inc. was soon signed by Trisol Music Group and began working on their debut album.

 Later, in 2005, the band released their debut album, Neuromance, shortly before the releasing their second album.
 Neuromance produced by John Fryer (HIM, Depeche Mode, NIN) was a two-disc bundle Digipack that contained 31 tracks.
 A few tracks were taken from 10,000 Watts of Artificial Pleasure, while many were original tracks.
 Soon after, the band was awarded with the title "Newcomer of the Month" by both Orkus and Sonic Seducer music magazines.

 In 2008 victor love formed Epochate with noras blake of spineflesh.